 Volunteer in Lincoln Park.
 The Chicago Park District is looking for volunteers in Lincoln Park.
 Get out into the great outdoors, help the CPD and the Lincoln Park Conservancy and it’s all free.

-Docent at Alfred Caldwell Lily Pool
+Volunteer Docents at the Alfred Caldwell Lily Pool or Lincoln Park Conservatory

 Greeter/Concierge at Lincoln Park Conservatory

 The Lincoln Park Commission constructed the Lincoln Park Conservatory in phases between 1890 and 1895, replacing a small greenhouse that dated from the 1870s.
 Nationally renowned architect Joseph Lyman Silsbee designed the Conservatory in collaboration with architect Mifflin E. Bell.

 The park includes a second example of the work of each architect.
 Silsbee designed the Carlson Cottage, a ladies comfort station southeast of Café Brauer, and Bell designed the Rustic Pavilion, located west of the North Pond, at Lakeview Ave. and St. James Place near Stockton Drive.